 If the value of the estate is less than the available threshold at step 5, there’s no Inheritance Tax to pay.
 If it’s more, you pay Inheritance Tax on the excess.

 Check that you’ve calculated and applied all relevant reliefs, exemptions and thresholds to the net value of the estate.

 Some types of property get relief from Inheritance Tax, such as:

 These reliefs reduce the value of these assets, often by 100%.
 Include the reduced value of the assets after you’ve taken off any relief when you calculate the value of the estate in your report to HMRC.

 Assets are exempt from Inheritance Tax if they’re left to:

-- your spouse or civil partner
+- a spouse or civil partner

 - some charities

-- tax free gifts
+- tax-free gifts